 I use them daily in our green smoothies, and also often add ground and whole seeds to recipes like muffins, quick breads, pancakes, and even savory recipes like veggie burgers and loaves.
 They also give a slick nutritional bump to oatmeal, non-dairy yogurts, and whole-grain cereals.

 In this yummalicious pudding (Dreena vocab), you can use either black or white chia seeds.
 And, the pudding is sweetened very simply and purely with dates, though I also give you the option to use coconut sugar and/or pure maple syrup if you prefer.
 My tests for this recipe began with those sweeteners, but when I swapped in pitted dates, I fell in love with the new texture and flavor.
-Plus, I add just a touch of shredded unsweetened coconut for texture, and also a few miniature chocolate chips (a little goes a long way). 🙂
+Plus, I add just a touch of shredded unsweetened coconut for texture, and also a few miniature chocolate chips.

-Our girls LOVE this pudding.
-I’m talking L-O-V-E. One of our daughters doesn’t like puddings in general, but will ask for this one.
-They get giddy when I tell them I have chia pudding in the fridge.
+Our girls LOVE this chocolate chia pudding.
+I’m talking L-O-V-E. They get giddy when I tell them I have chia pudding in the fridge.
 This folks, is a very good thing.

-1/2 cup (packed) pitted dates, plus another 1-3 dates to taste (or 2 tbsp pure maple syrup plus 2 -3 tbsp coconut sugar or more maple syrup, adjust sweetness to taste, see note)
+- 1/2 cup pitted dates packed, or 2 tbsp pure maple syrup plus 2 -3 tbsp coconut sugar or more maple syrup, adjust sweetness to taste, see note, plus another 1-3 dates to taste

 In a blender, add milk, dates (or coconut sugar/maple syrup), chia seeds, cocoa, salt, and vanilla.
 Blend (starting on low speed and then working up to high speed) for a minute or more (depending on blender), until the seeds are fully pulverized.
 Taste, and if you’d like it sweeter, add another few dates or another tablespoon of maple syrup (or coconut sugar).
 If you'd like a thinner pudding, add another drop of milk and blend again (it will thicken a little more as it chills).
 Transfer mixture to a large bowl/dish, stir in coconut and chocolate chips, and refrigerate until chilled, about 1/2 hour or more (it will thicken more with chilling, but really can be eaten straight away - especially if using the dates as they also thicken the mixture).
 Serve, sprinkling with more coconut, and topping with fresh berries or other fruit if desired.
 Serves 3.